Sustainable Inland Water Transportation for Blue Economy

 - Enrolment certificate

-Positive results will be announced by the end of June 2020.
+Positive results will be announced by the mid of January 2021.
 We kindly ask to refrain from inquiries about the application status in the meantime.
 Your data will be deleted if you were not accepted.

 IGCS, including the schools, is part of the “A New Passage to India” initiative funded by the German Academic Exchange Service (DAAD) on behalf of the German Federal Ministry of Education and Research.